PeterDefnet/Spatial-Mapping-of-Array-Data/README.md

 As part of my doctoral work at the University of Washington, I was fortunate to be able to use cutting-edge devices called ‘bipolar microelectrode arrays’ to spatially map dynamic microscale electrochemical processes.

-Without getting deep into the chemistry behind these experiments, we could monitor the electrochemical activity from > 6000 electrodes simultaneously using a light-generating mechanism known as ‘electro-generated chemiluminescence’ (ECL).
+Without getting deep into the chemistry behind these experiments, we could monitor the electrochemical activity from > 6000 electrodes simultaneously using a light-generating mechanism known as ‘electrogenerated chemiluminescence’ (ECL).
 Since the raw data exists as videos showing the intensity response from thousands of discrete electrodes, analyzing their individual behavior quickly becomes very repetitive and time intensive.

 Instead, there was clear demand for creating automated data pipelines to extract meaningful information and facilitate rapid interpretation of results.